-For low-income parents, no daycare often means no pay
+For low-income parents, no day care often means no pay

 Pandemic-era child-care disruptions haven fallen heaviest on those without family or resources to lean on.
 Studies show that a lack of child care is most likely to hurt mothers, particularly if their children are younger than 6.
 In the first year of the crisis, working mothers were more likely to scale back on work or quit their jobs because of child-care disruptions than fathers were, according to research published in the JAMA Health Forum.

 Parents with less than a college degree — who tend to have fewer work-from-home options or the means to find alternative care — were also more likely to be impacted by child-care disruptions, studies show.
-Less educated parents lost about 2 hours of work per week during the last school year, compared to insignificant impacts for their more educated counterparts, according to researchers at Washington State University.
+Less-educated parents lost about two hours of work per week during the last school year, compared with insignificant impacts for their more-educated counterparts, according to researchers at Washington State University.

 “It’s a very familiar theme, in that the pandemic has intensified preexisting inequalities,” said Nancy Folbre, an economist and retired professor at the University of Massachusetts Amherst, where her research has focused on gender and care work.
 “We’ve locked ourselves into a problem that is amplifying itself.”

 The Biden administration has flagged affordable child care as one of its biggest priorities.
 Last year’s American Rescue Plan Act included $39 billion for child-care funding, including grants for child-care providers and subsidies to help low-income families pay for day care.
-Biden’s Build Back Better plan, which is stalled in the Senate, also includes measures like free universal preschool for 3- and 4-year-olds.
+Biden’s Build Back Better plan, which is stalled in the Senate, also includes measures such as free universal preschool for 3- and 4-year-olds.

 Kevin Flanagan of Seekonk, Mass., lost his $50,000-a-year job at a car dealership early in the pandemic.
 Two years later, he’s taken a significant pay cut for an $18-an-hour gig as a medical courier so he can accommodate the seemingly endless day care and school closures for his 2- and 7-year-old children.

 His daughter’s day care, which costs $342 a week, has closed down three times since December, for at least a week each time, he said.
 A few weeks ago, he got a call just as he was starting his morning deliveries.
-A teacher had tested positive for covid, which meant he’d have to pick up his daughter within the hour.
+A teacher had tested positive for the coronavirus, which meant he’d have to pick up his daughter within the hour.

 “It’s like a gut punch every time,” said Flanagan, 42.
 “The last thing I want to hear is, ‘Kevin, you’re unreliable so we’ve got to let you go.’
 It makes me feel like I can’t look for a job any time soon.”